racorretjer/salHUD/README.md

 repository](https://github.com/commonwealth-of-puerto-rico) with more
 than a dozen free software projects.

 The current prototype does not include atlaspr.
-It uses D3's libraries, and requires TopoJSON's functionality to generate a JSON file from which to pull map polygons and map data.
+It only uses D3's libraries, and requires TopoJSON's functionality to generate a JSON file from which to pull map polygons and map data.
 It also has human-computer interaction which allows the user to analyze